deogakofi/crypto/readme.md

 * `data` folder contains three datasets
     * `data.py`: Extracts data from coingecko API.
-    Instructions on how to use the API can be found on https://www.coingecko.com/en/api
+    Instructions on how to use the API can be found on https://www.coingecko.com/en/api and https://github.com/man-c/pycoingecko

       * `data.py` contains
       * `get_btc_price`: This method returns the current price of any crypto currency
       * `get_top_20_mc`: This method returns the top 20 cryptocurrency according to market cap in a dataframe